quanturk/quanturk.github.io/README.md

-# Introduction to Data Science @ Istinye
+# QUANTURK Website

-This `Github` repo contains material associated with the course Introduction to Data Science @ Istinye University
+This `Github` repo is used to serve quanturk.org